bchu/bchu.github.io/README.markdown

 ###Todo

 1. color scheme, colorify headers
-2. have github api data cached and static-ified on build
-3. cleanup CSS, simplify and consolidate responsive features -check responsinator, handle low heights, handle overflow for dropdown menu.
+3. cleanup CSS, simplify and consolidate responsive features
 6. add images for projects
 8. show additional list of categories and recent posts when you scroll down a certain amount.
 9. track clicks!